iitis/CumulantsFeatures.jl/README.md

-CumFSel,jl provides Cumulants based algorithms used to select features subset or detect an outlier subset that posses higher order cross-correlations.
+CumFSel.jl provides Cumulants based algorithms used to select features subset or detect an outlier subset that posses higher order cross-correlations.
 An outlier subset is assumed to be modelled by non-Gausian multivariate distribution in contrary to an ordinary data subset that is assumed to be modelled by a Gaussian multivariate distribution.

 As of 24/09/2018 [@kdomino](https://github.com/kdomino) is the lead maintainer of this package.